 → Toolbox ←

 We have to stop considering the economy as the search field for some kind of engineering allowed to use, as such, a set of simplified schemes.
-The true exercise of rationality in that field, on the contrary, is to respect its subject as the embedded body of work that it is.
+On the contrary, the true exercise of rationality in that field is to respect its subject as the embedded body of work that it is.
 The economy is part of a living system of systems or network of networks, where models can only be drawn by taking into account the creative effects of time and complexity.

 In the real world, two plus two does not equal four but five or three, depending on how favorably or unfavorably the whole pattern of relevant circumstances shapes itself together.
 As for any other field of study dedicated to the mesh of living interactions, mathematics can be a useful tool but can definitely not tell how life will reinvent itself under changing circumstances.
 Even less so when it comes to the true nature of satisfaction for mankind.